Weruva Caloric Melody Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-Judging by its ingredients alone, Weruva Caloric Melody looks like an above-average dry product.
+Judging by its ingredients alone, Weruva Caloric Melody Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Even when you consider the protein-boosting effect of the pea products, legumes and alfalfa meal, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the pea products, legumes and alfalfa meal, this looks like the profile of a kibble containing a notable amount of meat.

-Weruva Caloric Melody is a meat-based dry dog food using a significant amount of lamb, chicken or turkey meals as its main sources of animal protein, thus earning the brand 5 stars.
+Weruva Caloric Melody includes both grain and grain-free dry dog foods using a notable amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.